Yixuan-Wang/preguntame/README.md

 - Use configuration files(currently using Gitee Gists), easy to expand or sync across all devices.
 - Minimalism design.
 Simply type directives to launch search.
 Also compatible with full-width characters when using Japanese IME.
-- Ability to search in multiple services at the same time.

 ## Configuration